ReiRev/laracasts-build-modern-laravel-apps-using-inertia-js-laravel11-typescript/README.md

 I recommend using this repository as supplementary material while referring to the original video.

-If you find this repository helpful, please give it a star! ⭐ It would really boost my motivation to keep creating and improving.
+If you find this repository helpful, please give it a star! ⭐ It would really boost my motivation.
 Thank you!

 ## Branches